-In 2016, Rideau St. Lawrence Distribution filed a Distribution System Plan as part of its 2016 Cost of Service rate application.
+In 2022, Rideau St. Lawrence Distribution filed a Distribution System Plan as part of its 2022 Cost of Service rate application.
 The DSP outlines the utility's forecasted capital expenditures over the next five years, which are required to maintain and expand the utility's electricity system to serve its current and future customers.
 The DSP details Rideau St. Lawrence Distribution's prioritization process, tools and methods which ultimately direct the utility's capital expenditure planning process.

-Starting in 2017, Rideau St. Lawrence Distribution tracked actual cumulative capital expenditures against the total 5-year expenditures in the Distribution System Plan, expressed as a percentage.
-RSL has accomplished 116% of the 5-year plan by the end of 2021.
-A comparison of actual and planned expenditures on an individual project basis was used for 2016 when we did not have an approved DSP.
-RSL expects to accomplish the spending in the extended plan in the 2016 DSP.
+Starting in 2022, Rideau St. Lawrence Distribution tracked actual cumulative capital expenditures against the total 5-year expenditures in the Distribution System Plan, expressed as a percentage.
+RSL has accomplished 165% of the 2022 plan by the end of 2022.
+RSL expects to accomplish the spending in the extended plan presented in the 2022 DSP.